mihikakrishna/GoQuant_Assessment/README.md

 # OKXTradingSystem

 ## Description
-This document explains how to compile and run the OKXTradingSystem application, which requires the cURL library for HTTP communications.
+This document explains how to compile and run the OKXTradingSystem application, which interacts with the OKX trading platform.
+The system uses the cURL library for HTTP communications, the nlohmann JSON library for JSON parsing, and Crypto++ and OpenSSL libraries for cryptographic operations.

 ## Prerequisites
 Before compiling and running the OKXTradingSystem, ensure the following packages are installed: